 Transport to and from the start and end of the holiday, unless stated.
 We can help you with your options.

 Packed Lunches and Evening Meals

 Walk the Trail provides 3 different itineraries for the entire Coast to Coast.
 This itinerary is walking smaller distances each day and is for leisurely walkers.

 A spectacular and varied walk starting from St Bees on the North East coast of England crossing through the three iconic National Parks - The Lake District, The Yorkshire Dales and the North York Moors, ending your journey on the North Sea coastline at Robin Hood’s Bay.
 A 'must do' trip for any walking enthusiast – strenuous but immensely rewarding.

 Accommodation for the length of your holiday including the night before you start walking and the evening after your final day's walking in good quality B&Bs, Inns and small hotels.
 This will be en-suite wherever possible.

-Breakfast every morning.
+Breakfast - This may be a full cooked or continental option depending on accommodation.
 Evening meals can be arranged with certain accommodations for an additional charge.

 A Personalised Holiday Pack containing maps and addresses for accommodations, pick up points and daily mileage information.